-Under the guidance of the Town Manager, the Office of Economic and Community Development seeks to develop strong relationships in our community.
+Under the guidance of the Select Board, the Town Manager seeks to develop strong relationships in our community.
 We work to build a solid foundation of cooperation between business and community entities to keep Madison a great place to live, work and play.
-Click here for more information on local business opportunities.
-If you would like to locate a business in Madison, or have an idea of how our town can be an even better place to live contact us at 207 696 3334 or at .
+If you would like to locate a business in Madison or have an idea of how our town can be an even better place to live contact us at 207 696 3971 or at .

 In 2019 the Town was designated as an Opportunity Zone by the federal government because of the severity of the economic downturn with the closure of Madison Paper.
 Opportunity Zones are designed to attract investment of capital gains for economic development.
 In June of 2021 Northeastern University completed a study of three Maine communities designated as Opportunity Zones.
 Their recommendations include leveraging these Opportunity Zones for development that will benefit the downtown and to draw young families to the area.
 Click here to see the entire report.